Jane Featherstone, Founder

 Rhiannon Jones, Office Manager and Assistant to Dan Isaacs, Chris Fry and Naomi de Pear

-Rhiannon joined Sister Pictures in January 2017 as Office Manager and Assistant to Dan Isaacs, Naomi de Pear and Chris Fry.
+Rhiannon joined Sister Pictures in January 2017.
 She started her career in Post-Production soon after graduating from the University of Lincoln with a BA in Media Production.
 Before moving to Sister Pictures Rhiannon was managing a small Audio Post-Production company, Co-ordinating Post and Deliveries on popular UK Drama and Comedy for BBC, HBO, AMC and more.

 Ranel studied International Relations with Economics at the University of Birmingham.
 After his studies, he moved to Japan to study Japanese language and travel.
 During his time there, he produced a short documentary on homelessness in Osaka and studied Japanese cinema.
 When he returned to London he worked as a broadcast journalist at London360, before joining the Sister Picture team as a runner.